-Are you one of those folks who models a large yard or engine terminal, like, say Spadina Yard in Toronto?
+Are you one of those folks who models a large yard or engine terminal, like, say Belen Yard in New Mexico or Selkirk Yard in N.Y.?
 Do you have lengthy light engine moves between engine storage and the arrival/departure yard?
 Then this function is for you!
 It turns on both front and rear headlights but only on dim so as not to blind your trainmen on the ground.
 It doesn't effect the speed of the loco, just the lights.